 Disc Golf Course Design is many things... an artform... a puzzle... a technical challenge... a balancing act... but it's also a hundred more things!
-While a good disc golf course will be fun to play, show off the most beautiful natural features of the land, and have a great flow, a great course will do all of those things as well as think about things like safety, maintenance, sustainability, throughput, flora lifecycles, seasonal light, drainage, tournament play, business cases, and the list goes on and on.
+While a good disc golf course will be fun to play, show off the most beautiful natural features of the land, and have a great flow, a great course will do all of those things as well as think about things like safety, maintenance, sustainability, throughput, flora lifecycles, seasonal light, drainage, tournament play, business cases, and the list goes on.

 Course design is so much more than simply finding nice lines, it is a meticulous craft that requires a knowledge and understanding of the balanced needs of the sport, the land, and the people responsible for it's upkeep.
-Only a professional disc golf course designer has this skillset!

 At Fluent Disc Sport, we ask ourselves 3 questions every time we design a course that help us ensure your solution meets and exceeds all of these needs...